 Sweet and Sour Noodles — 🍜🫛🌶️ Ready in 30 minutes and made with a homemade sweet and sour sauce!
-Perfect as a side or main dish, and even picky eats will adore this EASY noodle recipe!
+Perfect as a side or main dish, even picky eaters will adore this EASY noodle recipe!

 Table of Contents